Araceli Sánchez Urquijo: Evacuation to the Soviet Union

 The Niños de Rusia were largely welcomed and well cared for in Russia, living in Las Casas de Niños, large children's houses.
 They were mostly educated in Spanish and taught to appreciate Spanish culture but using the Soviet method.
-Some of the children were encouraged to learn to speak Russian but not all learnt it.
+Some of the children were encouraged to learn to speak Russian but not all learned it.
 The presence of the children was seen by the Soviet Union as a way of publicly supporting the future Spanish socialist republic which they hoped would emerge from the Civil War by caring for the next generation of their political elite.

 Araceli Sánchez Urquijo was settled in a Casas de Niños in Leningrad and was impressed by the quantity of toys available, but even more so by the length of the days due to the city's northern latitude.
 She later recalled her early years in Russia as the happiest of her life.

 The onset of the Second World War led to the children's houses being closed, the children being moved to more barrack like accommodation and integrated into Soviet schools.
 The invasion by the Nazi army put the Spanish children in danger and they suffered extreme hardship and deprivation alongside the wider Soviet population.

 There had been calls for the repatriation of the children to Francoist Spain since the late 1930s.
 They were not allowed to return to Spain as the diplomatic relationships between the two countries had foundered with the war, even though the Soviet leader Joseph Stalin now found the children's presence embarrassing.